AliAlkadhim/FSU_HGCAL_DB/README.md

 * press Ctrl+Shift+Enter
 * Depending on what you want in the python file, this should create the database and tables, and show the table in the database grid.

-# Running This code as a module (under construction)
+# Running This code as a module
+Currently you can go to fsudb/src and do

+`python fsudb.py --tablename "strip_sensors_logistics.csv" `

+And this generates your sql file with the desired tables.
+Do

+`python fsudb.py --help`

+to see more on usage available parameters.

+# Ideas (under construction)

 `pip install fsudb`